 He doesn’t want your online activities to open some backdoor for viruses and Trojan horses.
 Why is that?
-In fact, if your company’s workstation is infected, or has been hacked, the in-house I.T guy will have hard times mitigating the collateral damages which includes: loss of your data (let’s hope you have a good and tested data backup procedure applied), network congestion (a pirated computer usually uses so much network traffic that it is a good-practice to disconnect it immediately so as to keep the other users in a satisfying working environment).
+In fact, if your company’s workstation is infected, or has been hacked, the in-house IT guy will have hard times mitigating the collateral damages which includes: loss of your data (let’s hope you had a good and tested data backup procedure applied), network congestion (a pirated computer usually uses so much network traffic that it is a good practice to disconnect it immediately so as to keep the other users in a satisfying working environment).

 Why commenting with your Facebook ID is a bad idea?

 Those are all about your data and eventually your computer, but what about your online privacy when commenting on blogs and forums with your Facebook ID?

 Ok, this one goes against all the trends.
 You may have noticed that most of the popular (and not-so-popular) websites and blogs allow you to comment by using your Facebook credentials.
 From first approach, commenting via your Facebook account seems to be a very good option: you don’t have to register anymore on this site (which means, no more new credentials and password to remember)- but this also means that you are allowing this website to access other information about you that you have published on Facebook.

 This may not seem obvious but, often, when it’s the first time that you comment on a website from your Facebook account, it is asking you a weird question that usually reads as “allow website XXX to do some things and access some data from your Facebook profiles.”
 I don’t know about you, but although I think it’s right from the application developers to warn me (or inform me) about the things such website can do on my Facebook profile, I’m never sure to what extent that website can access the info I have on Facebook.
 And I am sure; you don’t have any clue about it too.